The WHO Pandemic Treaty

 What is the status of the Pandemic Treaty?

-The Pandemic Treaty is currently in the negotiation and drafting phase, ultimately due to be signed by May 2024.
-The WHO established the Intergovernmental Negotiating Body (INB) in December 2021 to spearhead the negotiation, drafting and input into the proposed treaty.
+The Pandemic Treaty is nearing the end of the negotiation and drafting phase, ultimately due to be signed by May 2024.
+The WHO established the Intergovernmental Negotiating Body (INB) in December 2021 to spearhead the negotiations, drafting and input into the proposed treaty.
 Since then, the INB has held several meetings to gather input and discuss proposals for the treaty.

 What would the treaty do?